HIGH SCHOOL AND COLLEGE STUDY ABROAD COVID-19 PROTOCOLS FOR FALL 2021/ SPRING 2022

-Students will be asked to follow all Covid Smart protocols when on independent travel, and to self-quarantine on their return if they suspect they may have been in close contact with an infected person/s.
-For summer and fall 2021 programs, the expectation is that all students will overnight at their program’s location.
+Students will be asked to follow all COVID Smart protocols when on independent travel, and to possibly self-quarantine on their return if they suspect they may have been in close contact with an infected person/s.

-- Program Excursions – 2021 programs will not feature any international or overnight excursions and local day trips only.
+- Program Excursions – Fall 2021 programs will not feature any international excursions.

-- Breaks in Programming – CIEE will eliminate long weekends and breaks to discourage student travel.
+- Breaks in Programming – CIEE will work to reduce long weekends and breaks to discourage student travel.

 CIEE COVID-19 Response Protocol